 Best On A Tight Budget

-Bose is one of the biggest names in consumer audio accessories and their SoundTrue Ultra headphones are loved by many.
-With a unique design that has extended inserts to hold onto your ears, you'll get reliable and consistent noise isolation regardless of any physical activity.
+Bose is one of the biggest names in consumer audio accessories and their SoundSport earbuds are loved by many consumers.
+With a unique headphone design that has extended inserts to hold onto your ears, you'll get reliable and consistent noise isolation regardless of any physical activity.

-Since you are in the market for a decent pair of earbuds with a budget under 100 dollars, we know there are many questions or concerns you may have.
-We recommend that you take the time to read the remainder of this article to better understand the lower-end headphone market before making your decision.
+When in the market for a decent pair of earbuds under $100, we know there are many questions or concerns you likely have.
+We recommend that you take the time to read all of this guide.
+Doing so will help you better understand the lower-end earbud market before making a decision.

-For many reading this guide, spending up to $100 on a pair of in-ear headphones might sound like substantial investment and I can understand why.
-However, in an industry that is focused on craftsmanship and sound quality, this type of budget won't get you that far so you'll have to approach the situation accordingly.
+For many, spending up to $100 on a pair of earbuds might sound like hefty investment.
+Unfortunately, in a headphone industry that focuses on craftsmanship and sound quality, this type of budget won't get you very far.

-We are in no way trying to tell you NOT to buy a pair of cheap earbuds or feel upset about trying to save money but more trying to prepare yourself for what you can get in return for this price.
-We just warn you not to have too high of standards or expect the best of the best, but there are still some great models within your budget.
+We are NOT telling you that you shouldn't buy a pair of cheap earbuds or feel upset about trying to save money.
+We are simply trying to prepare your for what you can expect in return for earbuds at this low price.
+It is important to not have too high of standards or expect the “best of the best”, but there are still some great earbuds under $100.

-For a manufacturer in this industry, a lower price-point means they will likely have to skimp on the quality of the build of their earbuds.
-That isn't to say that these pairs be overly cheap, but chances are you'd be able to tell the difference between in-ear headphones that run $100 when compared to a $200 model upon inspection without any prior knowledge.
+A lower price-point means manufacturers will likely have to skimp on the quality of their earbuds.
+That isn't to say that these earphones will feel overly cheap.
+Although, chances are you'd be able to tell the difference between a pair of earbuds priced under $100 compared to a $200 model upon first impression.

-Based on a lot of the reviews of these models, you will need to be careful with the cords as they seem to be the weakest link for low budget headphones.
-Proper care of the headphone will ultimately determine the lifespan of the product.
+Based on a lot of the reviews of these earbuds, you will need to be careful with the cords as they seem to be the weakest link.
+Proper care of the earphones will help determine the lifespan of the product.

-To get the best longevity of your earbuds, we recommend keeping them clean from dirt or grime by wiping them down with a cloth regularly (it can build up over time) as well as storing them properly in their included carrying cases when not in use.
+To get the best longevity of your earbuds, we recommend keeping them clean from dirt or grime by wiping them down with a cloth frequently.
+It is also important to store them properly such as in their included carrying cases when not in use.

-You might not feel as though the fit is perfect for your ears, but all of these models will allow you to interchange the rubber or silicone tips of the earbuds which will help you to further compensate for the size difference you need to have a secure fit.
+You might not feel as though the fit is perfect for your ears upon your first time wearing your earbuds.
+All of these models will allow you to interchange the rubber or silicone tips at the end of each headphone.

 Features & Sound Performance